 Search for, view, and comment on planning applications

-Public Access allows you to look at details of applications, make comments online, and view the decisions on applications that have been determined.
+Public Access allows you to look at details of applications, make comments, and view the reasons for decisions.

 - How do I comment on a planning application?

 - How long do I have to comment?

 - Can I view planning applications in person or comment in writing?

 - Will I be told about the outcome of the application?

 - What is the publicity required for applications?

 - How can I find out about high-profile major applications in the city?

 - Can I sign up to receive an e-mail alert when new applications are made in my area?